 Take a course

 Finally, a full prep course can be an excellent option when readying for an exam as difficult as the GMAT.
 A course will include lectures from knowledgeable instructors and help you organize your time efficiently.
 When it comes to courses, like books, there are a lot to choose from.
-From more expensive options like Kaplan and Manhattan Prep, to more budget-friendly like Magoosh, a prep course will help you navigate your GMAT study in a manageable way.
+From more expensive options like Purdue University Global and Manhattan Prep, to more budget-friendly like Magoosh, a prep course will help you navigate your GMAT study in a manageable way.